The March of the Kings: Origin and attributions

 The precise origins of both the tune and the lyrics are uncertain and debated.

-The lyrics are regularly attributed to Joseph-François Domergue, (born in 1691, died on April 2, 1728, in Avignon), priest-dean of Aramon, in the Gard, from 1724 to 1728, whose name appears on the first manuscript copy of the lyrics, dated 1742 and preserved in the library of Avignon.
+The lyrics are regularly attributed to Joseph-François Domergue (1691 – 2 April 1728, died in Avignon), priest-dean of Aramon, in the Gard, from 1724 to 1728, whose name appears on the first manuscript copy of the lyrics, dated 1742 and preserved in the library of Avignon.